adedomin/csc341-project/gym.md

 Like all gyms and places of business, there are people.
 People can be a variety of things; customers, employees and trainers.
 People have full names comprised of first names and last names.
-People are assigned their starting date into their record.
+People are assigned their starting date (as member_since) into their record.

 A person can be a customer.
 A customer shares the same id as a person record.